Cheers! 6 Fabulous Bottles of Wine That Cost Less Than $14

-Depending on the year and style, a Kendall Jackson chardonnay can be had for less than $15, sometimes as low as $8 on sale and at big-box retailers.
-Plan to spend about $45 for a bottle Patz & Hall chardonnay.
+Depending on the year and style, a Kendall Jackson chardonnay can be had for less than $15, sometimes as low as $8 on sale at big-box retailers.
+Plan to spend at least $30 for a bottle of Patz & Hall chardonnay.
 The boutique winery releases about 15,000 cases of chardonnay a year.
 Size does matter when it comes to pricing.

-A large grocery store stocks hundreds of bottles of wines and the prices are good.
+A large grocery store stocks hundreds of bottles of wine and the prices are usually reasonable.
 For many of us, this is our wine store.
-There are plenty of brands that you recognize: Yellow Tail from Australia; Robert Mondavi out of California and even La Marca from Spain that makes a popular $12 bottle of prosecco perfect for Sunday brunch mimosas.
-(Bubbly lesson: the sparkling wine of France is called Champagne, in Italy’s that’s prosecco and in Spain its cava.
-Bring on trivia night.)
+There are plenty of brands that you recognize: Yellow Tail from Australia; Robert Mondavi out of California and even La Marca from Spain that makes a popular $15 bottle of prosecco perfect for Sunday brunch mimosas.

-Rather than recognizing brands, you might believe that France turns out the best red wines and California the best white.
+Rather than recognizing brands, you might believe that France turns out the best red wines and California the best white wine.
 Again, our perceptions on what’s fancy and what’s not helps set the prices.

-You’ll get more selection guidance at a boutique wine market or even a big-box booze store than you will at the grocery store or Costco & Co., but our tips will help you bust out on your own and find plenty of good cheap wine priced below $15, heck even around $10.
+You’ll get more selection guidance at a local wine shop or even a big-box booze store than you at the average grocery store or Costco, but our tips will help you bust out on your own and find plenty of good cheap wine priced below $15 — heck, even around $10.

 1. Buy International Wines

-The United States — and specifically California — produces a ton of amazing wines, says Vincent Anter, founder and host of V is for Vino wine show, that’s streamed for free on YouTube and various other places.
+The United States — and specifically California — produces a ton of amazing affordable wines, says Vincent Anter, founder and host of the V is for Vino wine show that’s streamed for free on YouTube and various other places.